Karin0002/1dv610-L2-module-ts/docs.md

 ### hue

 #### Description:
-A property containing the hue of the color the object represents.
+A property containing the hue of the color that the object represents.

 #### Type
 Number